Types of Taxes

 Taxes on Income

-The federal government, 43 states and many local municipalities levy income taxes on personal and business revenue and interest income.
-In most cases, income tax brackets are progressive, meaning that the greater the income, the higher the rate of taxation.
-Federal rates for the 2013 tax year range from 10 to 39.6 percent.
+The federal government, 41 states and many local municipalities levy income taxes on personal and business revenue and interest income.
+In most cases, income tax brackets are progressive, meaning that the higher the income, the higher the rate of taxation.
+Federal rates for the 2021 tax year range from 10 to 37%.
 State and city rates are generally much lower.
-In addition, many systems allow individuals to trim their tax bill with various credits, deductions and allowances.
+In addition, most systems allow individuals to reduce their tax bill with various credits, deductions and allowances.
 Businesses pay taxes on their net income.

 In addition to federal income taxes, the U.S. government also mandates that employers subtract payroll taxes from their workers’ paychecks each pay period, and then match the sums deducted.
 These payments are called FICA taxes because they are authorized by the Federal Insurance Contribution Act.
 Total FICA taxes on individual workers are 7.65 percent of income; 6.2 percent goes to fund the nation’s Social Security system, while 1.45 percent goes to Medicare.
 Self-employed individuals are liable for the entire 15.3 percent, although one half of that amount can be taken as an above-the-line business deduction on a person’s income tax return.

-Capital gains taxes are those paid on any profits made from the sale of an asset and are usually applied to stock and bond transactions.
-The capital gains tax rate has recently been raised from 15 to 20 percent.
+Capital gains taxes are those paid on any profits made from the sale of an asset and are usually applied to home sales, stock and bond transactions.
+The capital gains tax rate for 2021 is 0%, 15% or 20%.
+Your rate depends on the amount of your taxable income.
+The higher your income, the higher your rate.
 Profits made from the sale of real estate are also subject to a capital gains tax.
 Single homeowners may exclude up to $250,000 of capital gain on the sale of a home, as long as the home was a principal residence for at least two of the five years before the sale; married couples filing jointly can exclude up to $500,000.

+Estate taxes can be considerable, but less than one-tenth of 1 percent of taxpayers have to pay them, which means 99.9% of us don’t have to worry about this.
+The estate tax exempts the first $11.7 million for an individual and $23.4 million for a married couple.
 Estate taxes are imposed on the transfer of property upon the death of the owner.
 They were created to prevent the perpetuation of tax-free wealth within the country’s most affluent families.
-Since the tax exempts the first $5.43 million of an estate’s worth, estate taxes only affects about 1 percent of the citizenry.
-The maximum top estate tax rate is 40 percent.
+The maximum top estate tax rate is 40%.
 Many states also impose their own estate tax, sometimes known as an inheritance tax.
 Opponents of these types of taxes believe that they are an unfair confiscation of wealth passed on to an heir and call them “death taxes.”
 A tax related to the estate tax, and assessed in a similar manner, is the gift tax, levied on a transfer of wealth during a person’s lifetime.
-The first $14,000 of a gift is excluded from the tax.
+The first $15,000 of a gift is excluded from the tax.

 Taxes on Property